 If you have been charged with the crime of rape, you should be aware that you are facing extremely serious charges, and need to contact an experienced San Diego criminal defense attorney as soon as possible.
-At the Law Office of Vikas Bajaj, APC, we have over 16 years experience defending against rape charges.
+At the Law Office of Vikas Bajaj, APC, we have over 19 years of experience defending against rape charges.
 Call today for a free consultation.

 In the state of California, rape involves an act of sexual intercourse which is against a person’s will, or without their consent.
 While many people believe the element of force defines rape, in fact, it is the element of consent, which is dependent upon the age of the victim, whether he or she was old enough and of sound mind to consent, and whether consent was present both before and during the act of sexual intercourse.
 The offense of rape is criminalized under California Penal Code §261, and, to obtain a conviction for the crime, the prosecutor is required to show that: